Closer to the Truth: Singles and promotion

 In October 2012, clips from the unannounced lead single leaked online.
 "Woman's World" was officially made available for online streaming on Thanksgiving 2012 and eventually released on June 18, 2013.
 Written by Matt Morris, Paul Oakenfold and Anthony Crawford, the single went to no. 1 on the Billboard dance chart.
-Cher performed it on the season finale of, The Voice; at New York City's gay pride event, Dance on the Pier; and at Macy's 4th of July spectacular.
+Cher performed it on the season finale of, The Voice; at New York City's gay pride event, Dance on the Pier; and at Macy's 4th of July Fireworks Spectacular.
 A music video, directed by Ray Kay, was released on August 20, 2013.

-The second single, "I Hope You Find It", premiered on September 23, 2013 during Cher's Today Show concert, where she also performed "Woman's World" and "Believe".
+The second single, "I Hope You Find It", premiered on September 23, 2013, during Cher's Today Show concert, where she also performed "Woman's World" and "Believe".
 It was further performed on the Late Show with David Letterman on September 24, 2013, on Live! with Kelly and Michael on October 1, 2013, and on German TV show Wetten, dass..? on October 5, 2013.
-She then continued promotion of the single in the UK, performing on The X Factor on October 13, 2013, on The Graham Norton Show on October 18, 2013 and then on Vivement dimanche! in Paris on November 24, 2013.
+She then continued promotion of the single in the UK, performing on The X Factor on October 13, 2013, on The Graham Norton Show on October 18, 2013, and then on Vivement dimanche! in Paris on November 24, 2013.
 An official lyric video for the single was released on September 24, 2013.
 In 2014 "I Hope You Find It" debuted on Billboards Adult Contemporary chart at number 24, becoming Cher's 31st entry on that chart during the course of five decades.

 "Take It Like a Man" was released as a digital single with four remixes and an instrumental on November 8, 2013, in Germany and three days later worldwide.
 Cher garnered media attention with a music video for the 7th Heaven Remix, released on November 20, 2013.
 It features Andrew Christian underwear models as well as several gay porn stars, such as Antonio Biaggi.
 A remixes edition with eight further remixes of "Take It Like a Man" was released digitally on January 28, 2014.
 It peaked at number two on the US Dance Club Songs chart, as well as number nine on the US Hot Dance Singles Sales and number 23 on the US Hot Dance/Electronic Songs chart.

 "Sirens" was included in the digitally-released album Songs for the Philippines, a fund-raising project for the victims of Typhoon Haiyan in the country.

 "I Walk Alone" was sent to UK pop radio stations in early 2014.
 On March 14, 2014, Tracy Young's "Ferosh Reconstruction Remix" of "I Walk Alone" premiered on Billboard magazine's official website, being serviced to dance clubs and DJs the following week.
 An Extended play featuring nine remixes of "I Walk Alone" was released to digital retailers on April 25, 2014.
 It peaked at number two on the US Dance Club Songs Chart.